Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

 are $N^2-1$ new Lagrange multipliers, corresponding to the spatial average of the scalar potential $A_0^I$, where $\operatorname{dim}SU(N)=N^2-1$ is the dimension of the gauge group.
-It should be noted that unlike the Einstein--Maxwell model where the Gauss constraint is automatically satisfied by the homogeneous ansatz (as shown in Eqs.~\eqref{constraints}), in the case of the Einstein--Yang--Mills system, the Gauss constraint becomes a set of $N^2-1$ new proper constraints that need to be solved and gauge-fixed.
+It should be noted that, unlike the Einstein--Maxwell--Klein--Gordon model where the Gauss constraint is automatically satisfied by the homogeneous ansatz (as shown in \cref{constraints}), in the case of the Einstein--Yang--Mills system, the Gauss constraint becomes a set of $N^2-1$ new proper constraints that need to be solved and gauge fixed.